 As a supplement to child benefit, parents on a low income can receive supplementary child allowance if they have enough income for themselves but it does not cover all the family's needs.

-You can find more about this in the Family Portal of the Ministry forFamily Affairs, Senior Citizens, Women and Youth.
+find more about this in the Family Portal of the Ministry forFamily Affairs, Senior Citizens, Women and Youth.

 Culture Pass (Kulturpass)

-Detailed information can be found on the association's website: Kultur für ALLE e.
+information can be found on the association's website: Kultur für ALLE e.
 V. (in German only).

 Reduced fees for childcare in Frankfurt